Dog First Aid for Hiking: Expert Tips from a Veterinarian

 - Antibacterial pain relieving ointment for minor cuts, scrapes, bites, etc.

-We are very appreciative to Nancy East for this great guest post on dog first aid for hiking.
-For more information, check out Nancy’s blog, where you can download a free printable Canine First Aid “cheat sheet” to keep in your backpack (or your dog’s) for your next adventure outdoors together.
+If you have any questions or want to share your personal experience with dog first aid for hiking, please leave us a comment below!
+And be sure to check out Nancy’s blog, where you can download a free printable Canine First Aid “cheat sheet” to keep in your backpack.